Political structures and the topology of simplicial complexes: Simplicial complexes

 \section{Simplicial complexes}

-In this section, we give a brief review of the theory of simplicial complexes.
+In this section, we define simplicial complexes and briefly review some of theory behind them.
 These combinatorially defined objects are useful since they model most topological spaces one cares about.
 We will try to avoid bringing the full power and generality of topology into the picture and will ground ourselves in combinatorics as much as possible.
-More details about simplicial complexes can be found in \cite{FP:SimpTop, K:CombAlgTop, M:Borsuk-Ulam, Spanier:Top}.